Beliavsky/Fortran-Tools/README.md

 [CMake Utils](https://github.com/scivision/cmakeutils): helpful scripts and modules for CMake, especially for scientific computing, HPC, and Fortran, from scivision

+[cookiecutter-fortran-project](https://github.com/fortuno-repos/cookiecutter-fortran-project): templates for setting up new Fortran projects, allowing the user to choose from various build systems (CMake, Fpm, and Meson) and different parallelization models such as serial, MPI, and coarray.
+The generated projects include a library, unit tests (currently utilizing the [Fortuno](https://github.com/fortuno-repos/fortuno) unit test framework), and optionally, a standalone application and an example.

 [easy](https://github.com/urbanjost/easy): steps to setup a GitHub repository with fpm, and GitHub actions including ford(1) documentation and unit tests, by urbanjost

 [F90_makefile_builder](https://github.com/benjamin-pieczynski/F90_makefile_builder): Python program to build a makefile for a Fortran 90 program by searching through each module for dependencies, by Benjamin Pieczynski.
 The algorithm determines the order of the dependencies and builds the make file in the correct order.